GamalielDas/DORIS/README.md

  # D.O.R.I.S Lite ( Artificial Intelligent System )

-            Keeping it in the mind that the Base Version of the AI we have provided is heavily loaded and may not function properly in some computers or laptops, We Have also developed a Lite Version which can operate smoothly in any computer , for the convenience of the developers at honda.
+            Keeping it in the mind that the Base Version of the AI we have provided is heavily loaded and may not function properly in some computers or laptops,We Have also developed a Lite Version which can operate smoothly in any computer , for the convenience of the developers at honda.
             The Lite Version also facilitates all the functionalities just as the Mainstream DORIS !!

  * Full Source Code: Available In this Repository Named " **DORIS-Lite.zip** "